igrek51/nuclear/README.md

 - easier way of building multilevel sub-commands,
 - automatic action binding & injecting arguments, no need to pass `args` to functions manually,
 - CLI logic separated from the application logic,
-- simpler & concise CLI building,
+- simpler & concise CLI building - when reading the code, it's easier to distinguish particular CLI rules between them (i.e. flags from positional arguments, parameters or sub-commands),
 - CLI definition code as a clear documentation.

 ### Migrating from `argparse` to `cliglue`
 TODO
+TODO referencing by function reference, not string name
 ## Installation
 ### Step 1.
 Prerequisites
 - Python 3.6 (or newer)